luke-jj/vapor-online-content-review-rest-api/README.md

 to the dockerfile to get the apt repo:

     RUN /bin/bash -c "$(wget -qO- https://apt.vapor.sh)"

+## API Endpoints

+    POST /api/courses       add new online content entity processes a json body with the properties:
+                            `name` and `url` of type String

+    GET /api/courses        response contains a json body of all stored online content entities

+    GET /api/courses/{id}   @param {id} integer that corresponds to the id value of a entity stored in the database reponse body contains json of the entity with the specified id.

+    PUT /api/courses/{id}   @param {id} integer that corresponds to the id value of a entity stored in the database reponse body contains json of the updated entity with the specified id.

+## Vapor Notes
+See [vapor notes](vapor-notes.md) for information about the vapor framework, and development notes.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/1342803/36623515-7293b4ec-18d3-11e8-85ab-4e2f8fb38fbd.png" width="320" alt="API Template">